 - he or she does not have a felony or misdemeanor conviction involving abuse, neglect, or sexual misconduct; and - 2. the teacher education candidate is in sound mental capacity.

 The candidate must maintain this status throughout the program.
-Also, prior to the first field experience, and again prior to student teaching, the preservice teacher must have a satisfactory background check through the Education Department.
+Also, prior to the first field experience, and again prior to student teaching, the

 Program Goals for M.Ed.
 Elementary School Teaching

 Graduates will: